linrunner/tlp-doc/developers/architecture.rst

 Architecture
 ============
 TLP's actions are event-driven.

-There is no TLP daemon, instead TLP depends on standard system daemons to monitor the relevant events:
+There is no TLP daemon to monitor events related to power sources, hot-plugging, network interfaces or system startup/shutdown/suspend/resume.
+Instead TLP depends on standard system daemons:

 * systemd (or an alternative init system)
 * udevd
 * elogind
-* NetworkManager (when `tlp-rdw` is installed)
+* NetworkManager (when **tlp-rdw** is installed)

+However, if the user switches profiles by mouse click on the desktop or using :command:`tlpctl`, the `TLP profiles daemon` **tlp-pd** steps in.

 The following events will cause settings to be applied: